eliotcochrane/eliotcochrane.github.io/_posts/2023-10-11-volunteer-work.md

 ### Volunteers

 Like many small local skiing destinations all over the world, one of the unique aspects in Japan is the reliance on community spirit.
 Gathering year and year, teams of dedicated volunteers cut trails, clear trash, and maintain facilities.
-These dedicated members, often local enthusiasts, share a love for the sport and hope for people to enjoy the sport just a much as them.
+These dedicated members, often local enthusiasts, share a love for the sport and hope for people to enjoy the sport just as much as them.

 Their efforts not only reduce operational costs but also create a strong bond within the community.
 Japanese culture is reliant on communities and the ski community is one of the most welcoming in Japan.
 No matter the level, no matter the intensity, if you love skiing you will always be welcome.